Date Thesis Awarded

 Copper(I) iodide and other copper(I) salts (CuX) react with amines and sulfides (L) in their gas phase to form luminescent rhomboid Cu2(μ2-X)2L4 and/or cubane Cu4(μ3-X)4L4 complexes.
 This work reports this spontaneous reaction occuring at the surface of CuI powder, pressed CuI pellets, CuI-impregnated polymer films, and CuI-embedded polypropylene plates.
 An LED fiber optic fluorimeter was used to monitor the reaction of gaseous pyridine (Py) or other nucleophile with CuI-impregnated PVC films.
 Known Py vapor pressures were established in a sealed chamber through gas-phase dilutions and correlated to luminescence emission response.
 Detectability of Py was established at vapor pressures as low as 0.001 Torr.
 Surface phases of CuI-Py were identified through X-ray powder diffraction.
 Initial formation of dimer Cu2(μ2-I)2Py4 (emission l = 520 nm) quickly gives way to tetramer Cu4(μ3-I)4Py4 (emission l = 580 nm).

 Dunaway, Lars Erik, "Fabrication and Evaluation of Copper(I) Iodide Sensor Substrates" (2012).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 523.

 Creative Commons License